TURMERIC FINGER

+Turmeric is the tuberous root of the Curcuma longa plant, a member of the ginger family.
+It’s known for its strong aroma and vivid yellow color.
 In India, turmeric is known for its antiseptic and healing properties.
 Turmeric is used to add fragrance, color and aroma to the dishes.
 The turmeric finger is the purest form of turmeric and is used in medicines, food and dyeing processes.
 The product is sourced from the farmers who grow the crop in a natural and organic manner.
 Turmeric is widely grown in Erode.
 We offer optimum quality turmeric fingers at competitive prices.
 Turmeric is used to flavour and to color foodstuffs.
 India contributes 87% of world turmeric export.
 It is a principal ingredient in curry powder.
 The color curcumin extracted from turmeric is used as a colorant.
 It is used in the preparation of Medicinal Oils, Ointments and Poultice.
 It is Stomachic, Carminative, Tonic, Blood purifier and an Antiseptic.
 It is used in Cosmetics.
 The aqueous extract has Biopesticidal properties.
 Our quality turmeric caters all international needs regularly.

-Popular Turmeric Finger Grade
+Popular Turmeric Finger Grade:

 • Erode finger from Tamil Nadu